Central Fire Station, Singapore: History

-The fire station remained operational during the reconstruction period which is completed by end-2001.
+The fire station remained operational during the reconstruction period which was completed by end-2001.

 Civil Defence Heritage Gallery

 The Civil Defence Heritage Gallery housed in Central Fire Station showcases the history of firefighting in Singapore, and trace the developments of civil defence in Singapore from the 19th century till the present day.

 The gallery was proposed in 1995 and construction started alongside the renovation of the Central Fire Station.
 It was completed in 2001 at a cost near to $3 million.

 Visitors to the heritage gallery can learn about the civil defence's progression in Singapore through the years, with displays of antique fire engines and other firefighting equipment.
 There are customised interactive stations for a close-up experience of what fire fighters and rescuers go through during a mission.
 There are also tours up the watch tower of the Central Fire Station, which was Singapore's highest point during the 1920s.